-Alternatively, score-based models, such as denoising score matching and diffusion models \cite{song2021score,song2021solving}, bypass the need to evaluate or approximate the normalizing constant $Z_\theta$ by instead learning the score function
+Alternatively, score-based models---such as denoising score matching and diffusion models \cite{song2021score,song2021solving}---bypass the need to evaluate or approximate the normalizing constant $Z_\theta$ by instead learning the score function

+directly with neural networks or neural operators~\cite{baldassari2023conditional,franzese2025generative,schneider2024unconditional}.
+We stress that defining the score is considerably more delicate in function space settings because probability measures on infinite-dimensional Banach spaces lack a Lebesgue density.
+One must instead identify a generalization of the score that remains well defined without relying on the log-density gradient formula~\eqref{eqn:score_log_density}.
+In~\cite{lim2025score}, the score is formulated explicitly in function space as the \emph{logarithmic derivative} of a perturbed measure in Cameron--Martin space directions.
+Sampling is performed via function-valued Langevin dynamics.
+Alternatively, \cite{pidstrigach2024infinite} introduces a \emph{conditional expectation} representation that plays the role of the score.
+Both infinite-dimensional score formulas agree with \eqref{eqn:score_log_density} if the Banach space is $\R^d$.

-directly with neural networks or neural operators \cite{baldassari2023conditional,schneider2024unconditional}.
-While these models do not yield an explicit density for $\mu$, they enable sampling and approximate inference through stochastic dynamics.
-Consequently, they define the prior implicitly through its score or generative process rather than an explicit functional form.
+While score-based models do not yield an explicit density for $\mu$, they enable sampling and approximate inference through stochastic dynamics.
+Consequently, they define a learned prior implicitly through its score or generative process rather than an explicit functional form.